About the platform

 The host gets a downloadable timestamp file of every moment they marked during the run — ready to hand to an editor for clip selection, to use as a chapter index on the published episode, or to build a show-notes outline.
 The same page that was the script becomes a record of what actually happened, when it happened.

 Streamtools is being made available to a small number of partner shows.
-If you run a podcast or panel and want to take it live the same way, get in touch about pricing and timing.
+If you run a live stream, a podcast with remote guests, a panel show, or any kind of multi-person production where the team isn't in the same room, get in touch about pricing and timing.

 Inquire about access